Elizabeth Canning: Early press reports

 Meanwhile Canning's supporters were soliciting donations through the Case of Elizabeth Canning, an independently printed pamphlet designed to raise support for the prosecution of her captors.
 In the Case of, Wells was clearly identified as "that Monster of a Woman", and in an edited version which appeared a week later in the Public Advertiser it was revealed that Canning had suffered a fit after being struck on the head.
 Squires was called an "old Gypsy Woman", who "robbed the girl of her stays; and then in a miserable naked Condition, because she would not become a common Prostitute, confined her in an old Back Room or loft".
 (Note: Susannah Wells has variously been described as a madam, although evidence for this is unclear.
 Treherne (1989) describes Virtue Hall as "the frightened little whore", and a deposition collected by Canning's supporters, in the wake of her trial, reports the story of a labourer named Barrison.
 He claimed that his daughter asked to stay at Wells's house one night in 1752, but had no money.
 Wells was reported to have given the girl food and board at no charge, but then introduced her to "a gentleman in a laced waistcoat" who apparently viewed her as a prostitute.
 The unnamed daughter refused his advances and was locked by Wells in the loft, before she was released the next morning by a passing friend who heard her cries for help.
 Barrison's account is second-hand, and its veracity is impossible to prove.)
 Although Squires was often referred to as a gypsy this identification had, on occasion, been called into question.
 Being named a gypsy could carry certain legal penalties and although these were rarely applied, gypsies were nevertheless treated as pariahs.
 Moore (1994) described Squires as a "dark, tall, but stooping, elderly woman, with an estimated age ranging from sixty to eighty, sometimes depicted as exceptionally hearty", continuing "all accounts do agree that she was an exceptionally ugly woman, with a very large nose and a lower lip swollen and disfigured by scrofula."

-Therefore, for a while, the public were firmly on Canning's side.
-An 18-year-old servant girl threatened with prostitution and held captive by a remarkably ugly old gypsy of bad repute, having escaped, emaciated, to return to her loving mother; it was a story that the vast bulk of general public as well as the gentry, found irresistible.
+Therefore, for a while, the public were on Canning's side.
+An 18-year-old servant girl threatened with prostitution and held captive by a gypsy of bad repute, having escaped, emaciated, to return to her loving mother; it was a story that the vast bulk of general public as well as the gentry, found irresistible.